 Get Some Help

-The first step of planning for the day of your wedding, is getting some help.
+The first step of planning for wedding set up, is getting some help.
 And while hiring day-of-coordinator or wedding planner can be a great option (they are goddesses, and I’m not just saying that because I am one), there is no shame in not being able to work that into your budget.
 But if you’re DIYing your wedding, you need to keep in mind that you need people—maybe lots of them—to help you get it done.
 And given that you have another really important job on that day (namely, being emotionally available to get married, AKA, why everyone is here), you also need someone to step in and be in charge on the wedding weekend that is not you.
 APW has always called that person a Wedding Stage Manager, and by begging or bribing, you need to get yourself one.

 Make a Packing List